zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

   depth,
   direction,
   CASE direction
     WHEN 'anchor'     THEN 0
     WHEN 'ancestor'   THEN 1
     WHEN 'descendant' THEN 2
     ELSE 3
   END AS dir_rank
 FROM descendants
-WHERE depth > 0
+WHERE depth > 0       -- exclude the "anchor" row from the descendant side to prevent duplicate

-ORDER BY
+-- 5. ORDER BY:
-  ts,
-  dir_rank,
-  depth;
+--    - ts           -> so the entire tree is chronologically ordered.
+--    - dir_rank     -> ensures anchor (0) comes first, then ancestors (1) sorted by depth,
+--                     and descendants (2) sorted afterwards.
+--    - depth        -> within the same direction and timestamp, closer generations (lower depth) come first ORDER BY ts, dir_rank, depth;

 ```

 We can end up with a table like this: